alexoz12v2/Aether-Vk/docs/AndroidNotes.md

   - you cannot easily change the application id with `applicationidSuffix = ".debug"` when JNI is involved, because it relies on some paths to automatically load the library (TODO: See how to edit the search path behaviour based on build type)

+## Warning for ELF native libraries on android

+They should have 16 KB support <https://developer.android.com/guide/practices/page-sizes#cmake>

+Vulkan Validation Layers Don't have that!